boshtannik/embedded-nano-mesh/README.md

 ## Cross-platform compatibility
 The library runs natively on Arduino nano board and Linux.
-The communication is tested with Arduino nano board and Linux.
+The communication is tested between Arduino nano board and Linux.

 ## Porting to other platforms
 This library is relatively easy to be ported to other platforms.